On the structure and dynamics of secondary flows over multi-column roughness in channel flow

 Secondary flows induced by spanwise heterogeneous surface roughness play a crucial role in determining engineering-relevant metrics such as surface drag, convective heat transfer, and the transport of airborne scalars.
-While much of the existing literature has focused on idealized configurations with regularly spaced roughness elements, real-world surfaces often feature irregularities, clustering, and topographic complexity for which the secondary flow response remains poorly understood.
-To address this gap, we investigate multi-column roughness configurations that serve as a regularized analog of roughness clustering.
-Using large-eddy simulations, we systematically examine the effects of cluster density and local arrangement on secondary flows, and observe that varying the cluster density gives rise to distinct secondary flow polarities.
-Through a systematic parameter study, we identify the spanwise gap between the edge-most roughness elements of adjacent columns, normalized by the channel half-height ($s_a/H$), as a key geometric factor governing this polarity.
+While much of the existing literature has focused on idealized configurations with regularly spaced roughness elements, real-world surfaces often feature irregularities, clustering, and topographic complexity for which the secondary flow response remains poorly understood. \R{Motivated by this gap,} we investigate multi-column roughness configurations that serve as a regularized analog of roughness clustering. \R{Using large-eddy simulations, we systematically examine secondary flows across a controlled set of configurations in which cluster density and local arrangement are varied in an idealized manner, and observe that these variations give rise to distinct secondary flow polarities.} Through a focused parameter study, we identify the spanwise gap between the edge-most roughness elements of adjacent columns, normalized by the channel half-height ($s_a/H$), as a key geometric factor governing this polarity.
 In addition to analyzing the time-averaged structure, we investigate how variations in polarity affect the instantaneous dynamics of secondary flows.
 Here, we find that the regions of high- and low-momentum fluid created by the secondary flows alternate in a chaotic, non-periodic manner over time.
 Further analysis of the vertical velocity signal shows that variability in vertical momentum transport is a persistent and intrinsic feature of secondary flow dynamics.
 Taken together, these findings provide a comprehensive picture of how the geometric arrangement of roughness elements governs both the mean structure and temporal behavior of secondary flows.

 \rule[4pt]{\textwidth}{0.4pt}